Windows Tweaks Logo Microsoft PC Help - 02 blue red

 However, they are not located in the Windows 10 Startup folder.
 We'll tell you where to find the entries and how to disable them:

 Click on it to display the list shown above.
 By clicking on Task scheduling library, you will first see many entries for additionally installed software in the middle - such as CCleaner, OneDrive or Microsoft Edge.
 If you do not use any of these programs, you can (and should) simply disable their tasks.
-To do this, right-click on it and select Deactivate (i.e. do not remove as in the Windows 10 Startup folder).
+To do this, right-click on it and select Disable (i.e. not remove as in the Windows 10 Startup folder).

 50 Deactivate planned task